 When participating in a dialogue, you need to suspend existing opinions and conclusions.
 In many cases, people don’t listen—they reload.
 The key is to listen to understand and explore, and not listen to respond.
 Here is an interesting question: When was the last time you were truly listened to?
 If you are like most people, it may be hard to recall.
 When was it?
 How did it feel?
 What would be required for you to do this as a leader and lead inquiry with others?

-3. Be prepared to accept the fact that your point of view is not the only that matters.
+3. Be prepared to accept the fact that your point of view is not the only thing that matters.
 Dialogue requires that people think together in a relationship.

 True dialogue exists when you no longer take your own position as final.
 You relax your firm grip on certainty and consider the possibilities that exist by simply being in relationship with others.
 Of course, this is not as easy as it sounds.
 We are usually defending our positions and looking for evidence that we are right and others are wrong.
 This way of thinking won’t lead to a productive two-way conversation.
 The roots of the word “conversation” are “con verse,” and it is about taking turns speaking.